 Besides supporting your child's development, you are also your child's best advocate.
 To do this, start working on building your skills and/or understanding about:

-- Your child's special needs
+- · Your child's special needs

 - The Early Start program and process

 - Communicating effectively

-- Organizing and prioritizing needs, paperwork, activities
+- · Organizing and prioritizing needs, paperwork, activities

-- Taking the perspective of others on the team
+- · Taking the perspective of others on the team

+- Self-Care taking care of you!

 10 Tips from "Veteran" Parents